SringayKeno/kickstarter-analysis/README.md

 The rate of success was higher for campaigns with a funding goal of less than $5,000 (image 2).
 Campaigns with a funding goal of less than a $1,000 up to $4,999 had a success rate ranging from 73% to 76%.

+Campaigns with goals $45,0000 or more had the greatest chance of failure.

 image 2

 ![Outcome_vs_Goals](Resources/Outcome_vs_Goals.png)